kreeben/u-sir/README.md

 - scan index
 - fetch and aggregate result
-- format the output according to the "Accept" request header.
+- respond with output format corresponding to the "Accept" request header.